 Welcome to Class One!

-Our PE days are Monday and Thursday; children must wear their PE kit to school on these days.
+Our PE days are Monday and Friday; children must wear their PE kit to school on these days.

 For more information about Class One, please look through the rest of our page!
 You can also keep up-to-date through our class blogs and Class Dojo.